Wall Street rises as inflation continues to cool - ExBulletin

 Wall Street rises as inflation continues to cool

-NEW YORK (AP) Shares rose on Tuesday after a colder reading on inflation cemented Wall Street bets for the Federal Reserve to suspend interest rate hikes this week.
+NEW YORK (AP) Stocks rose on Tuesday after a colder reading on inflation, cementing bets on Wall Street that the Federal Reserve will halt interest rate hikes this week.

 The S&P 500 was 0.7% higher in afternoon trading, hitting highs it hasn’t hit since April 2022.
 The Dow Jones Industrial Average rose 177 points, or 0, 5%, at 34,243, as of 12:52 p.m.
 EST, while the Nasdaq composite was 0.8% higher.